Mac Clark (Acacia peuce) Conservation Reserve

 From Alice Springs, the Reserve can be reached via Santa Teresa or from Kulgera, on the Stuart Highway.
 Access is by four-wheel drive vehicles only.

-Known for their extremely hard wood, Acacia Peuce or Waddywood was traditionally used to make digging tools by the local Aborigines.
+Acacia Peuce or Waddywood has extremely hard wood and was traditionally used to make digging tools by the local Aboriginal people.